jeremygilly/esp32_datalogger/README.md

 3. Detach or kill session.

-#### SDCard - how to install
-Check micropython/drivers/sdcard:
-upload sdcard.py (using ampy) then import sdcard

 #### Ampy
 It's already installed for you if you used the requirements.txt file above.
 Use